The Tinnea Nigra. / La tiña negra.

 I hope these interesting references illustrate us well this curious and benign illness.

-CAUSAL AGENT, TINEA NIGRA:
+CAUSAL AGENT, TINNEA NIGRA:

 Exophiala werneckii